Skip to main content

 string

-Specify which environment to pull (e.g. production, staging).
-Skips the interactive environment selection prompt.
+Specify which environment to compare (e.g. production, staging) and skip the interactive picker.

 --file